Introduction

 OpenSSH

-OpenSSH is running on this system; its configuration file can be found in /etc/ssh/ and is named sshd_config.
+OpenSSH is running on this system, its configuration file can be found in /etc/ssh/ and is named sshd_config.
 The main thing to check for is the PermitRootLogin option that will prevent root to connect directly to the system.
-The default value of this option is yes, so you should be sure that it is set to no and that the line is not commented in the configuration file.
+The default value of this option is yes, so you should ensure that it's set to no and that the line is not commented in the configuration file.

-Additionally, it is wise to check that SSH version 1 is disabled, if it is not required.
-This line can be disabled by adding a line specifying only version 2 is to be used:
+Additionally, it's wise to check that SSH version 1 is disabled, if it's not required.
+This line can be disabled by adding a line specifying only version 2 to be used:

-Since this server is not a bounce box, AllowTcpForwarding should be set to no to prevent users from using this system to access other system or to bypass network-layer security restrictions.
-The default value is yes, so you need to make sure that no is used and that the line is not commented.
+Since this server is not a bounce box, AllowTcpForwarding should be set to no to prevent users from using this system to access other systems or to bypass network-layer security restrictions.
+The default value is yes, so you need to ensure that no is used and that the line is not commented out.

-To update its configuration, SSH will need to be restarted.
+To update its configuration, the SSH server will need to be restarted.

 Mysql

-Using lsof, we saw that MySQL was listening on all interfaces, given the current use of the system, this is unnecessary, and to limit the system's attack surface, it is better to bind the socket on localhost to prevent external access to this service.
+Using lsof, we saw that MySQL was listening on all interfaces, given the current use of the system, this is unnecessary, and to limit the system's attack surface, it's better to bind the socket on localhost to prevent external access to this service.

 This can be done by adding the following option to the [mysqld] section of the /etc/mysql/my.cnf file: